 The Real Estate concentration combines many different academic disciplines including economics, finance, sales, marketing and law.

 Commercial brokerage, appraisal, mortgage banking, property management, asset management and portfolio analysis are common areas of employment for Real Estate students.
-With the growth of large national and international real estate investment trusts, there is an even greater demand for people who can apply sophisticated investment management strategies to maximized returns in a sector where demand is always rising but supply rarely is.CREP
+With the growth of large national and international real estate investment trusts, there is an even greater demand for people who can apply sophisticated investment management strategies to maximized returns in a sector where demand is always rising but supply rarely is.CREC

 Value investing rests on the simple premise that when putting money to work, you should get more than you pay for.